Fellowship programme for at-risk scholars

 - Doctoral candidates in the final phase of their thesis who clearly demonstrate that they will complete during the funding period,

 - Postdoctoral candidates with a completed doctorate.

 Researchers of all disciplines who have had to flee their home country due to armed conflict, political or religious persecution, or who are still in their home country but are unable to continue their scientific work for one of the above reasons, are eligible to apply.
 The date of leaving the country may not be more than three years before the submission of the application.

 Persons who have access to a safe country of residence on the basis of dual citizenship as well as German citizens are unable to apply.

-Please apply online [see box to the right].
+There is currently no open call for applications!
 The following documents must be uploaded with the application form: